FabianLiske/fabianliske.github.io/index.md

 ### Lack of Standardization and Validation

 Swarm Learning has been successfully demonstrated in use cases such as colorectal cancer histopathology, leukemia classification, and COVID-19 transcriptomics, but broader validation across clinical settings and data types is still lacking.
 Especially in critical applications, robust external validation and clinical benchmarking are essential before deployment.
-[Hewlett Packard's Swarm Learning Library](https://github.com/HewlettPackard/swarm-learning) was a promising start but was turned into a community maintained project.
+[Hewlett Packard's Swarm Learning Library](https://github.com/HewlettPackard/swarm-learning) was a promising start but was turned into a community maintained project [[6](#references)].

 ### Model Performance and Scaling